 3. Is your home "under water"?
 This is when the value of the property is lower than the amount that is owed on the mortgage.
 For example, if your mortgage is $250,000 but your home is only appraised at $200,000, this is called "under water" and you could qualify for a short sale.

-If you answered YES to these questions, call us now at (844) 487-2737.
+If you answered YES to these questions, contact us now.
 Our experienced short sale negotiators will work on your behalf to help you avoid foreclosure.
 Call us so we can analyze your situation.
 We are here to help.

 Are you ready to get started?
-Call us now at (844) 487-2737.
+Contact us now.
 Together we can help the process go smoothly.
 If you are in a serious financial hardship and have been issued a notice of default, you are struggling or unable to pay your mortgage, and/or you owe more than your home is worth, we could help you avoid a foreclosure.
 Our job is to get your lender to agree to a short sale instead.

 Your lender will require a review of your financial situation.
 Most times, lenders will require you to submit the following: two months’ bank statements, two months’ pay stubs, two years IRS tax returns, and other financial information.